2022 United Kingdom heatwaves: Wildfires

-On 14 August, Mark Hardingham, chair of the National Fire Chiefs Council (NFCC), said that the hot and dry conditions in 2022 had resulted in a 200% increase in the number of wildfires compared to the previous year.
-There were 247 wildfires in 2021, and 745 in 2022 as of 14 August.

 Meteorology

 According to Met Office estimates, extreme heat has been made ten times more likely because of climate change in the United Kingdom.
-Extreme event attribution by World Weather Attribution initiative showed that "without human-caused climate change temperatures of 40°C in the UK would have been extremely unlikely".
+Extreme event attribution showed that "without human-caused climate change temperatures of 40°C in the UK would have been extremely unlikely".

+In July, the jet stream—a strong air current moving west to east—split into two branches, shielding Europe from storms.
+This makes it more likely that weather patterns persist over a longer period.
+It is unclear whether these jet stream events happen more under climate change.

-Provisional figures published by the Met Office on 1 September 2022 indicated England had experienced its joint hottest summer during 2022, with an average temperature of 17.1°C during June, July and August.
+Provisional figures published by the Met Office in September 2022 indicated England had experienced its joint hottest summer during 2022, with an average temperature of 17.1°C during June, July and August.
 This was comparable with the summer of 2018.
+Overall, 2022 was the UK's warmest year since records began in 1884, with an average annual temperature above 10 C for the first time.

+Met Office data indicated that temperature records were broken at 56 of the UK's 109 oldest weather stations during the July heatwave.